 Vout – AOLVd = AOL(v1-v2);

-Vd – difference between inverting voltage and non inverting voltage;
+Vd – the difference between inverting voltage and non-inverting voltage;